-I have come to believe over many years that irony is a force that fights against meaning.
-I don't want to poop on anyone's dancefloor, though, so feel free to say "Hence The Irony" after prayers for the sake of nostalgia for past Seders, or to express the irony that by being "sacrilegious" we are having a genuine communal ritual experience, but also feel free to say anything else that you'd like, much the same way that the word (God) is treated elsewhere.
-Moaning "Condoleeza" here is still appropriate, though we wish it were not.
-JUST IN CASE YOU WERE WONDERING:
+If there anything that doing A Passover Seder for 16 years has taught me, it's that people shouldn't drink blue stuff out of Windex bottles.
+But also I learned that irony can be a force that fights against meaning.
+I don't want to poop on anyone's dancefloor, though, so feel free to say "Hence The Irony" after prayers for the sake of nostalgia for past Seders, or to express the irony that by being "sacrilegious" we are having a ritual experience, but also feel free to say anything else that you'd like, much the same way that the word (God) is treated elsewhere.